 When work under an award is complete, or if for any reason the work cannot be continued, the award will be closed.
-Any remaining funds will be frozen and cannot be reallocated to other uses.
+The recipient must notify Heart & Stroke immediately, and any remaining funds will be frozen and cannot be reallocated to other uses.
 The institution will prepare the final accounting and return outstanding funds to the funders.